Review | Tom Sietsema’s 7 favorite places to eat right now

 Frankly, if all she served was her signature chicken leg, I’d be grateful.
-A holdover from when Hunamanh opened in Shaw, the chicken, steamed in a banana leaf and stark as a sheet, doesn’t immediately signal seduction.
+A holdover from when Hanumanh opened in Shaw, the chicken, steamed in a banana leaf and stark as a sheet, doesn’t immediately signal seduction.
 Then you take a bite and discover the magic imparted by a brine of garlic and coriander, not to mention the wonder of a pool of sauce, gently numbing with prickly ash and roaring with fried red chiles.
 (Show up early for the pleasure; only 20 orders are available a day.)
 Another luscious memory from better days is the peanut-laced, coconut-refreshed banana blossom salad, pulsing with heat, funk, crunch — flavor.

 Cocktails dreamed up by returning bar director Al Thompson, a veteran of the top-shelf Barmini, flatter the eating.
-His nutmeg-fragrant, rum-punched maitaicolada makes a spirited beginning, as does a bowl of crackling shrimp chips zapped with tamarind salt.
+His nutmeg-fragrant, rum-punched “maitaicolada” makes a spirited beginning, as does a bowl of crackling shrimp chips zapped with tamarind salt.

 This is food accorded lots of TLC.
 Luangrath’s beef curry involves braising the meat low and slow for almost four hours and chopping a jungle of enhancers — lemongrass, galangal, limes leaves and more — for the sauce based on coconut milk and gently sweetened with ground lychees.
 Time well spent.